minu803/social-network-database/README.md

   ORDER BY numPosts DESC
   ```
 #### Retrieve Users who haven’t created any Posts
-- **Description**: Identifies users who have not created any posts.
+- **Description**: Finds users who have not created any posts, listing their names.
 - **Example Query**:
   ```cypher
   MATCH (u:User)